 Early morning sun can be brutal.
 Those that have the experience of fighting the glare of the sunrise, or sunset, can understand how blinding it could be.
 This common natural hazard can be beaten with proper eye protection.
 Always keep a pair of shades or sunglasses in your car.
 Another good idea is to keep your windshield clean.
 Sunlight glare could be worse through a dirty windshield.

-Phones, food, makeup, beverages, fiddling with sound systems etc.
+Phones, food, makeup, beverages, fiddling with sound systems, etc.

+A Fort Collins car accident lawyer says that distracted driving, along with reckless driving and intoxication, is one of the key factors to severe accidents.
 Distractions have been a major culprit of serious car accidents.
 The NHTSA states that distracted driving has claimed over 3000 lives in reported fatal accidents.
 Put the phone down and keep your eyes on the road.
 Any distraction that prevents you from driving safely puts your life and other lives in danger.

 Potholes are one of the biggest headaches and damage causing hazards on the road.
 Forbes magazine says potholes cause billions of dollars in vehicle damages per year.
 When driving, stay focused and try your best to avoid potholes with strategic driving.
 Avoid sudden braking if you are about to drive over one.
 This makes it worse.
 If you see a pothole in your town, don't be afraid to report it.
 Do some research on how to report one in your city.

 Both are in the same category of water related hazards.
 Wet roads and rain make the roads slick and difficult to spot any other hazards such as potholes.
 Rain itself can cause visibility issues for drivers.
 The best approach to driving in wet or rainy conditions is to decrease your speed and increase your stopping time.
 Another good tip is to have your tires and windshield wipers checked.
 If they are worn down, have those replaced just in time before the rainy season.